-Prerequisite: TEDU123; HIST231; HIST232
+Prerequisite: HIST231; HIST232; TEDU123

 Designed to familiarize students with the resources and tools available for teaching history and social science.
-Hands-on development of methods for classroom use including a minimum of two hours of observation and participation in history and social science classrooms required.
-This course prepares teachers to meet the California state requirements in history and social science for the multiple subject credential and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
+Hands-on development of methods for classroom use including a minimum of four hours of observation and participation in history and social science classrooms required.
+This course prepares teaching candidates to meet the California state adopted content standards and framework in history and social science for the multiple subject credential and equips students with knowledge and methodologies for the successful integration and teaching of these subjects.
+TPE1, TPE7, TPE9, TPE10